-Input both the pulse waveform and the sampling frequency to output
+dutycycle.
+Input both the pulse waveform and the sample rate to output the duty cycle.

 D = dutycycle(x,Fs)

-Using the same sampling rate and pulse period, vary the pulse on time (pulse width) from 1 to 3 microseconds in a loop and calculate the duty cycle.
+Using the same sample rate and pulse period, vary the pulse on time (pulse width) from 1 to 3 microseconds in a loop and calculate the duty cycle.
 Plot the pulse waveforms and display the duty cycle value in the plot title for each step through the loop.
-You see the duty cycle increase from 0.25 (1/4) to 0.75 (3/4) as the pulse width increases.
+The duty cycle increases from 0.25 (1/4) to 0.75 (3/4) as the pulse width increases.